deanashton/mkdocs-base/docs/eyfs-steps-assessment-entry.md

 If you want to save time by entering the same assessment for multiple pupils double click (tap) on the appropriate column header.
 A confirmation message will appear which allows you to quickly enter several assessments for pupils at the same level.
 Individual pupil assessments may then be 'fine tuned' by clicking the appropriate cell on an individual pupil row.

+!!! tip
-Hint: If you have ability groups saved you could work with each saved group in turn and quickly enter assessments.
+    If you have ability groups saved you could work with each saved group in turn and quickly enter assessments.

 It is possible that you are entering assessments for a previous half term.
 The Assessment Term button allows you to choose to assess in the current or previous half term (unless the previous half term is in the previous academic year).
 Once you choose the previous half term any assessments entered via a double click will be recorded against the previous half term until you change the selection or exit.